 The Positives: What Does Homeowners Insurance Cover?

-In terms of specifics, you can count on your policy to insure against the following:
+In terms of specifics, you can count on your policy to provide:

-- Fire damage.
+- Fire damage insurance.
 Probably the biggest fear of the common homeowner, fire damage is something all policies cover.

-- Theft.
-Should your house be broken into, your insurance will cover at least some of the damages, but make sure to keep your savings in your bank account instead of your bedroom closet.
+- Theft insurance.
+Should your house be broken into, your policy will cover at least some of the damages, but make sure to keep your savings in your bank account instead of your bedroom closet.

-- Water damage, but only if it is caused by a sudden problem, such as a broken pipe or toilet.
+- Water damage insurance, but only if it is caused by a sudden problem, such as a broken pipe or toilet.
 Flooding precipitated by external factors, such as storms or tornadoes, is covered by separate flood insurance policies.

-- Vandalism.
+- Vandalism insurance.
 While occupied buildings are insured against vandalism, the same can’t be said about vacant ones.
 After a predetermined amount of time, homeowners insurance no longer covers unoccupied houses that have been emptied of belongings by their owners.

-- Personal liability.
+- Personal liability insurance.
 When someone injures themselves on your property (for example, they trip on a broken step and fall, leading to a sprained ankle), your homeowners insurance policy can provide coverage for their injuries.